phalcon/documentation/docs/volt.md

 ```

 ## Usage
-Volt uses specific delimiters for its syntax. `{%- raw -%}{% ... %}` is used to execute statements such as for-loops or assign values and `{%- raw -%}{{ ... }}` prints the result of an expression to the template.
+Volt uses specific delimiters for its syntax. `{%- raw -%}{% ... %}{% endraw %}` is used to execute statements such as for-loops or assign values and `{%- raw -%}{{ ... }}{% endraw %}` prints the result of an expression to the template.
 The view files can also contain PHP and HTML should you choose to.

 Below is a sample template that illustrates a few basics: